ekrell/icore_website/news/icore_news_20230821.md

 After going over our usual updates, we starting planning some events for this semester's events.
 Ideas include:

 - Version 2 of Mahmoud Eldefrawy's Intro to ML workshop (new & improved)
-- A lecture of geospatial algorithms from Abhishek Phadke
+- A lecture on geospatial algorithms from Abhishek Phadke
 - Various technical trainings from Josh Boyd's software team at LoneStar UAS
 - Inkscape for research graphics from Evan Krell
 - Something from Waylon Collins (National Weather Service)